-2.4 Byte ordering
+2.4 Byte order conversion and message interpretation

 The IL is responsible for the byte order conversion between the local CPU and the underlying layers and vice versa.
 Byte order conversion (big-endian to little-endian and vice versa) takes place on the sender side before messages are stored in the I-PDU and on the receiver side when they are retrieved from the I-PDU.
 Messages are configured either to remain untouched, or to be interpreted as C unsigned integer types and converted.
-No byte ordering conversion takes place on internal messages and dynamic-length messages.
+No byte order conversion takes place on internal messages and dynamic-length messages.

-The IL does not prescribe the byte ordering used in I-PDUs: different messages in the same I-PDU may have different byte ordering.
+The IL does not prescribe the byte order used in I-PDUs: different messages in the same I-PDU may have different byte order.